TeehanLax/UIKit-Dynamics-Example/README.md

 UIKit-Dynamics-Example
 ======================

 An example of a sidebar menu animated completely with UIKit Dynamics on iOS 7.
+See [this tutorial](http://www.teehanlax.com/blog/introduction-to-uikit-dynamics/) for more info.

 First, we demonstrate how to use instantaneous force to bounce the menu: